jrkerns/pylinac/docs/source/planar_imaging.rst

 Image Acquisition
 ^^^^^^^^^^^^^^^^^

 The SNC phantoms typically use the angled setup jig.
-Best practices for the Doselab phantom:
+Best practices for the SNC phantoms:

 * Keep the phantom away from a couch edge or any rails.
 * Center the phantom along the CAX.